Massacre of Naarden

-The Massacre of Naarden was an episode of mass murder and looting that took place in the Dutch city of Naarden during the Eighty Years' War.
+The Massacre of Naarden was an episode of mass murder and looting that took place in the Dutch city of Naarden on 1 December 1572, during the Eighty Years' War.
 The massacre was committed by Spanish soldiers under the command of Fadrique Álvarez de Toledo against the townspeople of Naarden as part of a punitive expedition against Dutch rebels later known as the Spanish Fury.
 The destruction of the city galvanized the Dutch rebels, leading them to continue the Dutch War of Independence against Spain.

 History

 Background

 During the Eighty Years' War, William the Silent of the provisional United Provinces led a revolt against the rule of King Philip II of Spain.
 After years of Spanish military successes in the Southern Netherlands and Flanders, the revolt experienced a resurgence in 1572 when the Spanish were driven out of Brielle by the Dutch rebels.
 The capture of Brielle resulted in seven predominantly Protestant Dutch states renewing their support for the rebellion against Spain.
 In response, Philip II ordered Fernando Álvarez de Toledo, the Spanish governor of the Netherlands, to suppress the revived Dutch revolt and restore Spanish authority to the Netherlands.

 Álvarez de Toledo planned to re-establish Spanish rule in the Netherlands by capturing revolting cities and by driving out militant protestants, who had been one of the causes of original revolt.
 To this end, de Toledo organized a punitive expedition of Spanish soldiers and mercenaries.
-These soldiers were poorly paid, and it is often cited that de Toledo either expected to pay his army through the looting of towns, or actively encouraged looting for the sake of demoralizing the Dutch populace.
+These soldiers were inconsistently paid, and it is often cited that de Toledo was already happy to pay his army through the looting of towns, and actively encouraged outright massacre and savagery for the sake of demoralizing the Dutch populace.
 In the fall of 1572, the elder de Toledo ordered his son Fadrique Álvarez de Toledo to capture and make an example of a number of Dutch towns, a campaign which would later be known as the Spanish Fury.
 On 2 October the Spanish army sacked Mechelen, where soldiers looted the city for three days and killed several hundred townspeople.
 Mothers and daughters were raped in front of family members and men were tortured and murdered.
 De Toledo reported to Madrid that "no nail was left in the wall" in Mechelen.
 The town of Zutphen was attacked soon after, and suffered a similar fate on 14 November.